LindseyJeeJan/calendar-scheduler/README.md

 # calendar-scheduler

 Project description:
-Simple calendar application that allows a user to save events for each hour of the day.
-Uses Bootstrap, jQuery, Moment.js and Font Awesome.
+This simple calendar application allows users to save events for each hour of the day.
+Entries may be made and saved to local storage for the user to review until the browser cache has been cleared.
+The application is color coded to show the current hour in pink, the future hours in green and the past in gray.
+The user may click on any time container and enter their notes, then click on the Save button to save their entry.
+This application uses Bootstrap, jQuery, Moment.js and Font Awesome.

 Link to deployed application:
 https://lindseyjeejan.github.io/calendar-scheduler/